Here’s a peek at my CSA box this week:

 – Who doesn’t love a fibre-tastic green smoothie?

-– Good for pretty much any and all meals you can conjure up.
+2 yellow cooking onions – Good for pretty much any and all meals you can conjure up.
 Definitely the workhorse of my kitchen, especially in cooler weather.

 4 sunflower starter plants (my garden now feels like home to them)

-This spicy, sweet, Thai-inflected salad… Kohlrabi Salad
+- a spicy, sweet, Thai-inflected Kohlrabi Salad

-Shredded Kohlrabi Quick Pickle (so special!)
+- this Shredded Kohlrabi Quick Pickle (so special!)

-Based on this week’s bounty, here are a few kitchen tips and tricks for your kitchen (and CSA) toolbox:
+- Based on this week’s bounty, here are a few kitchen tips and tricks for your kitchen (and CSA) toolbox:

 - How to make vegetable stock from your veggie tops, bottoms and ends: Any leftover veg (or inedible vegetable parts like onion skins or asparagus bottoms) that are still fresh and usable can be tossed in a container or plastic bag and stored in the freezer.
 Then, when you have a full container, it’s easy to make a quick vegetable stock.
 Just cook the vegetable ends with 6-8 cups water for 45 minutes to an hour covered over medium-heat heat.
-Add salt or other seasonings (optional) and use as you would any vegetable stock.
+Add salt or other seasonings (optional) and use it as you would any vegetable stock.

 - How to handle extra bok choy: In my experience, bok choy can be frozen raw and then simply defrosted (if you like) or cooked from frozen in dishes like stir-fries, stews, soups and other warming meals.
 I haven’t eaten it raw after frozen; I suspect the texture would suffer.
 If I’m wrong, please let me know in the comments!

 Want more kitchen and cooking tips like this?
 Check out my free e-zine and get a free copy of my “10+ Breakfasts in 10 Minutes or Less” e-cookbook.
 Did you sign up for a CSA share this season?
 What’s in your local basket?
 Life is a plate… Eat up!

 P.S.
 Did you miss the earlier editions of my CSA series?
 Check out Week 1 Community-Supported Agriculture Box